bagisto/bagisto-docs/src/advanced/testing.md

 ## Shared test infrastructure

-These helpers exist on the current development version and are the way to write a test that needs a product, an order or a configuration value:
+These helpers exist on Bagisto 2.5 and are the way to write a test that needs a product, an order or a configuration value:

 | Helper | Where | What it gives you |
 |---|---|---|